StevenMolvin/Movie-Rental-CLI-App/README.md

 # Movie-Rental-Database
-    A simple Command Line Interface which allows a user to view a list of films and rent depending on availabilty.
-This is achieved by implementing python fundamentals and SQLAlchemy to create and interact with the database.
+    A simple Command Line Interface which allows a user to rent films, return them and a few other functionalities.This is achieved by implementing python fundamentals and SQLAlchemy to create and interact with the database.

 # TECHNOLOGY:
     Python and SQLAlchemy